leena18/Best-websites-a-programmer-should-visit/README.md

 - [Vsauce](https://www.youtube.com/user/Vsauce/videos) : The best youtube channel
 - [Ox A cuk](http://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/dr-bronwyn-tarr#) : How to live a happy life
 - [lonelyspeck](https://www.lonelyspeck.com/the-milky-way-in-los-angeles-light-pollution/) : Expose to the Right for Astrophotography in Light Pollution – Palos Verdes, Los Angeles, California
+- [Half as Interesting](https://www.youtube.com/c/halfasinteresting) : Videos sharing super interesting information that super easily explained about current and uncommon matters around the world
+- [Think School](https://www.youtube.com/c/ThinkSchool) : Best youtube channel for educational content in the best explaination possible
+- [WIRED](https://www.youtube.com/c/WIRED) : This channel provides videos about all the possible interesting topics and are explained age group wise.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>